6 The R API: entry points for C code

 R contains a large number of mathematical functions for its own use, for example numerical linear algebra computations and special functions.

-The header files R_ext/BLAS.h, R_ext/Lapack.h and R_ext/Linpack.h contains declarations of the BLAS, LAPACK and LINPACK linear algebra functions included in R. These are expressed as calls to Fortran subroutines, and they will also be usable from users’ Fortran code.
+The header files R_ext/BLAS.h, R_ext/Lapack.h and R_ext/Linpack.h contain declarations of the BLAS, LAPACK and LINPACK linear algebra functions included in R. These are expressed as calls to Fortran subroutines, and they will also be usable from users’ Fortran code.
 Although not part of the official API, this set of subroutines is unlikely to change (but might be supplemented).

 The header file Rmath.h lists many other functions that are available and documented in the following subsections.
 Many of these are C interfaces to the code behind R functions, so the R function documentation may give further details.